abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 in particular phonons, Born effective charges (BECs) and the high-frequency dielectric tensor.

-The user should have read the [introduction tutorial for the EPH code](../tutorial/eph_intro.md), and the description of the [gstore-based approach](../tutorial/gstore.md), before running these examples.
+The user should have read the [introduction tutorial for the EPH code](../tutorial/eph_intro.md), and (very important) the description of the [gstore-based approach](../tutorial/gstore.md), before running these examples.

 Also, you are kindly invited to read the [first GW tutorial](../tutorial/gw1.md) if you are not familiar with the GW implementation in Abinit.
 A brief description of the formalism and of the equations implemented in the code can be found in the [[theory:mbt|GW_notes]].

+Note that in this tutorial, we will be using the conventional GW implementation in Fourier space and frequency-domain with quartic scaling with the number of atoms.
+A more efficient algorithm with cubic scaling is provided by the GWR code described in [this tutorial][./gwr1.md].
+Unfortunately, at the time of writing, the GWR code is not interfaced with GWPT.

 This lesson should take about 2.0 hours.

 ## Formalism

-In the GWPT method [[cite:Li2019]], the e-ph matrix elements are computed by replacing the first-order change of the KS Hamiltonian due to a phonon with the variation of the $GW$ self-energy.
+In the GWPT method [[cite:Li2019]], the e-ph matrix elements are computed by replacing the first-order change of the KS Hamiltonian induced by a phonon with the variation of the $GW$ self-energy:

 $$
 g_{m n \nu \mathbf{k}\mathbf{q}}^{GW}(\varepsilon) = g_{m n \nu \mathbf{k} \mathbf{q}}^{\mathrm{KS}} +